 BSOD: 20 years of blue screen life and the most famous WHOA

-BSOD: It was 20 April 1998 when Bill Gates and Chris Capossela climbed to the stage of the COMDEX conference in Chicago to showcase one of their greatest innovations Windows: the plug and play.
+BSOD: It was 20 April 1998 when Bill Gates and Chris Capossela climbed to the stage of the COMDEX conference in Chicago to showcase one of their greatest innovations Windows: plug-and-play support.

-The innovator then plug-and-play guaranteed that anything connected peripherally to a Windows PC would work without any special setup.
+The innovative plug-and-play technology guaranteed that everything that is peripherally connected to a Windows computer will work without any particular regulation.
 BSOD

-So to demonstrate the revolutionary plug-and-play functionality in Windows 98, Capossela connected a scanner to a computer running the company's.
-Bill Gates was next and smiling, showing off the operating system that will change the world.
-He had no idea what was coming next…
+To demonstrate the revolutionary plug-and-play feature in Windows 98, Capossela connected a scanner to a computer running the company's operating system.
+Bill Gates was beside himself and smiling, boasting of the change that would change the world.
+He had no idea what was going to happen…

 Capossela explained the process “the new device will load the appropriate drivers.
 You will notice that this detector generates… ”and stops suddenly.
 BSOD….